-Me thod of Inspection Reason for rejection A. 1.
-Examine the condition of all doors and emergency exits.
-Check door locks, striker plates, handles and hinges for security, wear and missing and damaged trim/cover plates. a.
-A door or emergency exit does not latch securely in the closed position. b.
-A door or emergency exit cannot be opened from both the inside and outside the vehicle from the relevant control in each case. c.
-Missing, loose or worn handles, lock or striker plate.
+Me ethod of Inspection Reason for rejection A. 1.
+Seats Examine the condition of all doors and emergency exits.
+Check door locks, striker plates, handles and hinges for security, wear and missing and damaged trim/cover plates.
 2. Check markings describing the presence and method of opening emergency exit(s) are readily visible on or adjacent to the exit and are legible. a.
 Markings describing the presence and method of opening an emergency exit missing, illegible or incorrect.
 3. Check that seats are secure, clean and not unduly worn. b.
-Missing, loose or damaged trim/cover plate.3.
-Seat cushion(s) stained, torn, significantly holed, worn or insecure.
+Missing, loose or damaged trim/cover plate.
+3. Seat cushion(s) stained, torn, significantly holed, worn or insecure.
 A seat that does not provide adequate support at base or backrest.
 Torn, slashed or badly stained seats are not acceptable.